backoffice-plus/e-invoice-validator/README.md

 #### Further information

-For detailed specifications, validation tools, and additional resources, refer to the comprehensive documentation provided by FNFE-MPE (French team) and [FeRD](https://www.ferd-net.de/) (German team).
+For detailed specifications and additional resources refer to the comprehensive documentation provided by FNFE-MPE (French team) and [FeRD](https://www.ferd-net.de/) (German team).

 ### XRechnung